-- on short- and long-term academic program planning for the University,
+- short- and long-term academic program planning for the University,

-- on financial considerations attendant to implementation of new programs such as majors and minors,
+- financial considerations attendant to implementation of new programs such as majors and minors,

-- on the allocation of budget for the support of academic programs,
+- the allocation of the budget for the support of academic programs,

-- on the generation of credit hours within colleges and academic departments,
+- the generation of credit hours within colleges and academic departments,

-- and on staffing requirements within colleges and academic departments.
+- and staffing requirements within colleges and academic departments.

 The Academic Senate and Educational Policy Committee have companion roles in the development of academic programs.
 The Senate and its curriculum committees (CUP and GPC) are responsible for deliberating on the academic merit of proposed curricula.
 The EPC makes recommendations to the Provost regarding the allocation of budget to support academic programs.